Ejimone/PCL/report.md

 The application leverages modern web technologies and artificial intelligence to create a seamless experience, allowing students to query assignment details, deadlines, and submission requirements through natural language conversation.
 By integrating with Google's educational ecosystem, the application will automatically synchronize with students' course materials, reducing the cognitive load of tracking multiple systems and interfaces.

+The current implementation establishes a robust foundation with a fully functional voice assistant interface.
+In subsequent development phases, the application will integrate with Google APIs to automatically fetch, organize, and manage assignments from Google Classroom and other educational platforms, significantly reducing the manual overhead for students in tracking their academic responsibilities.

+This report details the technical architecture, implementation decisions, development progress, and future roadmap for the project, demonstrating its potential to transform how students interact with their academic assignments.

 This project represents a significant advancement in educational technology tools, moving beyond traditional dashboard interfaces to create a more intuitive and accessible way for students to manage their academic responsibilities.

+A cutting-edge web application designed to streamline the academic workflow for college students.
+Built on a modern architecture combining Next.js for the frontend and Python for the backend, the application features a voice-driven interface powered by LiveKit's real-time communication technology.

 ## Project Vision and Objectives